 Have you ever thought about running a writing retreat?
-Retreats are great opportunity to do something different and offer an experience that your writers will love.
+There’s no doubt that retreats are great opportunity to do something different that your writers will love.
 We ran our first writing retreat in our tiny mountain village in Andalucia, Spain.
 The writers loved it.
 They got the opportunity to spend quality time in stunning surroundings exploring and developing new ideas whilst immersing themselves in writing their books.
 We got to add something exciting to our business model that makes us stand out from the crowd.

 10 Reasons to run a writing retreat